varmd/wayward/README.md

 * weston and wayland
 * ttf-droid and adwaita-icon-theme
-* gtk3
+* librsvg and cairo
 * sudo

 ----
 ## Keyboard shortcuts

 * `Super + a` - See list of open applications.
 Use cursor or mouse to select.
 Press q to close an open app, right click to close an open app
-* `Super + f` - Open app launcher
+* `Super + e` - Open app panel.
+Use mouse or Tab, cursor keys <- -> to navigate
 * `Volume mute` - Mute volume
 * `Volume up` - Volume up
 * `Volume down` - Volume down
-* `Super + Shift + T` - Launch weston-terminal
+* `Super + Shift + T` - Launch wayward-terminal
 * `Browser key` - Launch browser
 * `Super + Ctrl + Alt + s` - Shutdown
 * `Super + Ctrl + Alt + r` - Restart

-## Changing apps in quick launch bars
+## Hiding apps in the app panel

-Use gsettings to modify and restart the program.
-E.g.

-    gsettings set org.weston.wayward favorites "['mpv.desktop', 'firefox.desktop']"
+Edit weston.ini and add hide-apps to the shell section.
+For example

+    hide-apps=mpv,zathura,file-roller

 ## Changing wallpaper

-Copy wallpaper file to ~/.config/wayward-wallpaper.jpg.
-Wallpaper file is checked every 30 seconds for changes.
-Removing ~/.config/wayward-wallpaper.jpg will remove the wallpaper.
+Wallpapers are changed from weston.ini.
+See weston.ini documentation

-## Environment variables
+## Workspaces

-Use `export WAYWARD_PANEL_MONITOR=n` to specify monitor number where the global panel will be placed.
-Needs to be placed before the call to weston.
+Workspaces can be enabled from weston.ini.
+See weston.ini documentation

 ## Changelog

+1.0   - Remove GTK due to bugs and incompatible API with weston

-0.9   - Add keyboard shortcuts for volume and shutdown.
+0.9   - Add keyboard shortcuts for volume and shutdown

 0.8.3 - Add initial multi-monitor support

 0.8   - Add battery indicator

 ----
 ## Known issues and limitations

+* If there are large number of applications in /usr/share/applications, app icons will overlap with system icons.
+This can be fixed by hiding apps in weston.ini.
-* Basic multimonitor support, needs to be the same resolution
+* Basic multimonitor support - not tested after GTK removal
-* Need to restart weston after a new app installation to see the new app in the app launcher.
+* Need to restart weston after a new app installation to see the new app in the app panel.